314ck5yn4ck/reconFTW-Install-Script/README.md

 tmux will keep the SSH session alive when logged out and can be reattached when logged in.

-To detach the tmux session: Ctrl-B,D
+Detach the tmux session: Ctrl-B,D
 <br/>
-To attach the tmux session: tmux attach
+Attach the tmux session: tmux attach